10 ways to reduce your carbon footprint

-1 Change to a green energy supplier at home and ask your churchwarden to contact the archdeacon about a grant towards the cost of an energy audit for your church.
+1 Change to a green energy supplier at home and ask your churchwarden to enquire about an energy audit for your church.

 2 Insulate your home as much as possible: put a curtain over the front door and try to reduce other draughts.
-For tips on energy efficiency try gov.uk/energy-grants-calculator
+For tips on energy efficiency try the Energy Grants Calculator.

 3 Providing you’re reasonably fit, wear a woolly and keep your house cooler.
 You can also save money each year by setting the thermostat to 20°C (68°F) or below.